jam1015/vim-slime-ext-neovim/README.md

 A plugin to send code from a neovim Neovim buffer to a running Neovim terminal, enhancing your development workflow.
 This plugin uses Neovim's built-in terminal and extends [vim-slime-ext-plugins](https://github.com/jpalardy/vim-slime-ext-plugins/).

-## Example of installation and configuration using lazy.nvim
+## Example of Installation and Configuration Using lazy.nvim

-### Lua installation Configuration

 ```lua
 {